CodePushGo/website/src/content/blog/en/ultimate-guide-to-ota-update-security-for-capacitor-apps.md

 -   Establish **certificate-pinned connections** to prevent tampering.
 -   Implement **behavioral monitoring systems** (see Section 5).

-For Capacitor apps, following security protocols and incorporating automated CI/CD validation (outlined in Section 6) are critical.
+For React Native apps, following security protocols and incorporating automated CI/CD validation (outlined in Section 6) are critical.
 These steps complement the encryption methods and compliance frameworks detailed in Sections 3 and 4.